 Scotland’s nature in lock down

-Our successful environmentally themed creative writing competition, open to all P4-P7 aged children in Edinburgh and, once again, to young people in S1-3, is running again this year.
+Our successful environmentally themed creative writing competition, open to all P4-P7 aged children in Edinburgh and, once again, to young people in S1-3, closed for entries on 23 October.

-There has been a lot of attention given recently to climate change and its effects on the natural environment, it has also been a very strange and exceptional year because of Covid 19.
-We can’t ignore this so this year our theme is Scotland’s nature in lock down
+There has been a lot of attention given recently to climate change and its effects on the natural environment, it has also been a very strange and exceptional year because of Covid-19.
+We couldn’t ignore this, so this year our theme was Scotland’s nature in lock down.

 As our streets were empty of people what experiences of Scotland’s Nature did you see change?
 Were the birds singing louder, did wildlife appear in your garden or street, was the sky clearer, clouds fluffier?

-All we ask is that writing is the author’s own work and is no longer than one side of A4 paper.
+Entries could be poetry, prose or story, all we asked was that the writing is the author’s own work and was no longer than one side of A4 paper.

 - £10 book token for each of the 20 finalists